mlcommons/training/reasoning/README.md

 ## Steps to configure machine

 To use this repository, please ensure your system can run containers and has appropriate GPU support.
-The multinode launch script assumes a Slurm cluster with Pyxis/Enroot-style container support, Ray, and 8 GPUs per node.

 ### Container setup